scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** self
 - **Duration:** 1 hour

-You transform your body, turning into a dangerous beast.
-The creature must have a CR of 5 or lower and must be one you have seen before.
-While in this shape your max wounds become the max wounds of the creature and you take the strength, Dexterity, and stamina attributes, keeping your intelligence, willpower, and Charisma.
+You transform your body into a dangerous beast.
+The creature must have a CR of 5 or lower and be a beast you have seen before.
+While in this shape your max wounds become the max wounds of the creature and you take the strength, dexterity, and stamina attributes if they are higher, keeping your intelligence, willpower, and charisma.
+You gain all abilities, attacks, and features of the creature.
+While transformed you can only use the beasts attacks and maneuvers, but you are still able to cast spells as normal.

 Make a spellcasting roll, your max wounds are increased by 1 for every critical rolled.
-If you are reduced to 0 wounds while in this form the spell ends, you take 2 wounds of damage and are incapacitated until the end of your next turn from the strain.
+If you are reduced to 0 wounds while in this form the spell ends and you transform back to your normal shape, taking 2 wounds of damage and are stunned until the end of your next turn from the strain.

-Add an enhanced die and increase the CR by 2 for every level above 3rd.
+Add an enhanced die and increase the CR by 3 for every level above 3rd.

 ___
 #### Shifting Image